 - 129) Manufacturing overhead costs for a product include

 - A) direct material.

 - B) operating expenses.

 - C) indirect manufacturing costs.

 - D) prime costs.
-Answer: C Diff: 2 LO: 2-4

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

 - 130) When do inventoriable costs become expenses?

 - A) When direct materials are purchased

 - B) When the manufacturing process begins

 - C) When the manufacturing process is completed

 - D) None of the above